akka/akka-grpc-quickstart-java.g8/docs/src/main/paradox/index.md

 ### Server

-First, the `GreeterServer` main class creates an `akka.actor.ActorSystem`, a container in which Actors, Akka Streams and Akka HTTP run.
-Next, it defines a function from `HttpRequest` to `Future[HttpResponse]` using the `GreeterServiceImpl`.
+First, the `GreeterServer` main class creates an `akka.actor.typed.ActorSystem`, a container in which Actors, Akka Streams and Akka HTTP run.
+Next, it defines a function from `HttpRequest` to `CompletionStage<HttpResponse>` using the `GreeterServiceImpl`.
 This function handles gRPC requests in the HTTP/2 with TLS server that is bound to port 8080 in this example.

 @@snip [GreeterServer.java]($g8src$/java/com/example/helloworld/GreeterServer.java) { #import #server }